Mark Edward: Criticism

 At The Amaz!ng Meeting 2013, he participated on a panel discussion entitled Magicians vs. Psychics.
 With him on the panel were Ray Hyman, Jamy Ian Swiss, James Randi, Max Maven, and Banachek, moderated by D.J.
 Grothe.
 Swiss criticized Edward, referring to the statement on his website: "Mark neither declares himself as a genuine psychic nor gives any disclaimers, preferring to let his work stand on its own merit and allow each individual to arrive at their own personal conclusions."
-Swiss called him a “lower case skeptic,” and said that he didn't consider him to be an ally in the skeptical movement.
-“Upper case Skeptics are not just concerned with what you as an individual sees about the world, but are concerned with educating others and improving other’s lot in the world.”
-In his defense, Edward pointed out that his website has skepticism written all over it, and that anybody who knows him, knows that his work is valuable in the skeptical movement.
+Swiss called him a "lower case skeptic" and said that he did not consider him to be an ally in the skeptical movement.
+"Upper case Skeptics are not just concerned with what you as an individual sees about the world, but are concerned with educating others and improving others' lot in the world."
+In his defense, Edward pointed out that his website has skepticism written all over it, and that anybody who knows him knows that his work is valuable in the skeptical movement.

 Whereas most magicians and mentalists openly claim that they have no psychic ability, many psychic entertainers assume that no real disclaimer is required.
-Ray Hyman used the term "invited inference," meaning "you present as the real thing" without claiming outright to be psychic.
+Ray Hyman used the term "invited inference", meaning "you present as the real thing" without claiming outright to be psychic.
 "A disclaimer is a declaration that 'disclaims' that any supernatural agencies or occult forces are in any way involved, and that everything is being done through purely natural means, including trickery."
 James Randi and Edward discussed the importance of disclaimers in mentalism.
 One that would satisfy both believers and skeptics, would be to say, "I use my five senses to create the illusion of a sixth sense."
 Randi said that he always uses disclaimers.
 Edward said he has used different kinds of disclaimers, including one that he calls a "double bind."
 It's a disclaimer that doesn't.
 The idea is to vehemently deny having psychic powers to a point that the audience wonders what he's up to.
 He said that what sets him apart from other skeptics, is that he likes to have a little mystery.